OptimalDesignLab/PDESolver.jl/docs/src/NonlinearSolvers/unsteady/cn.md

 ### Checkpointing

 Currently, all time steps are checkpointed.
-Eventually, Revolve will be implemented.
+Eventually, Revolve will be implemented, for which a separate Julia package has been developed.
+See [here](http://dl.acm.org/citation.cfm?id=347846) for the publication discussion the Revolve algorithm.

+### Global-in-time Jacobian

+For reference, the structure of the global-in-time Jacobian is shown here.
+It should never be formed except in the course of debugging very simple use cases, but it can be helpful for visualizing the matrix form of CN for all space and time.